Symmetry Spire Rock Climbing

 The southern routes are accessed from Symmetry Couloir by way of the Cascade Cyn horse trail.
 The north and east sides of the peak are approached by way of Hanging Canyon.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Symmetry Spire:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Symmetry Spire:

 Featured Route For Symmetry Spire